SamAllen06/model-testing-framework/docs/src/root.md

 would have to be updated across many different modules, which is highly inconvenient.

-To prevent this issue, the root module is the only module to reference relative paths in relation to its location on the filesystem.
-All other modules reference relative paths in relation to root's constant paths.
+To prevent this issue, the `root` module is the only module to reference relative paths in relation to its location on the filesystem.
+All other modules reference relative paths in relation to paths provided by it.
+The paths in root can be configured in the main configuration file, [main.ini](../config/main.md).

 ## Constants